-The Summit curriculum consists of an opening keynote address, a variety of skill-building workshops, Short Talks (TED-style talks), small group discussions and feedback sessions, mentoring sessions, cultural and social activities, and a closing keynote address.
-We also have social activities meant to foster lifelong connections.
-For more information, visit the alumni network page.
+The Summit curriculum consists of three keynote address, a variety of skill-building workshops, small group discussions and feedback sessions, mentoring sessions and cultural and social activities.
+For more information, visit the programming page.

 How much will it cost to be a delegate?

 GES has a registration fee of $75 that covers food daily breakfast, lunch, and some dinners.
-Once in Chicago, GES will cover transportation to and from the airport.
 Delegates are housed for free in homestays with GES student staff members.
 Travel to and from a home country or U.S. state of residence is covered by the delegate.
 All personal costs including some dinners and public transportation costs will be incurred by the delegate.